The Headless Horseman (1934 film)

 The Headless Horseman is a 1934 animated short film directed by Ub Iwerks and part of the ComiColor cartoon series.
 It is based on the 1820 short story "The Legend of Sleepy Hollow" by Washington Irving.

 The film was the first time Iwerks used the technique multiplane animation, his most prestigious invention.
-This allowed for a three-dimensional look, separating layers of the background, resulting in a greater feeling of depth.
+This allowed for a three-dimensional look, separating layers of the background.

 Plot

-Katrina Van Tassel is courted by both Brom Bones and Ichabod Crane; both of whom express a dislike for the other.
+Katrina Van Tassel is courted by both Brom Bones and Ichabod Crane, both of whom express a dislike for the other.
 Ichabod reads of the legend of the Headless Horseman and is startled when a courier arrives to deliver a message.
 Ichabod is invited to a brawl at Van Tassel Hall.
 The suitors feed Katrina and kiss her arms, and in the confusion end up kissing each other.
 Three musicians play music and the guests dance.
 Brom dances with Katrina, but stumbles on his feet.
 Ichabod cuts in and dances more smoothly.
 Ichabod shows off with tap dancing, which impresses Katrina but infuriates Brom who imagines Ichabod as a rattlesnake, a stinking skunk, and a donkey.